nikki4043/second_test/readme.txt

-Hi this is My first Repo for University.
+Hi this is My first Repo for University.this is my second update.